Showing posts with label Africa. Show all posts

 The main motivation for adopting the light blue background, as opposed to the traditional dark blue, was that it was felt that a clear break had to be made from the situation before and during the Federal period, which most white Rhodesians felt very emotional about, particularly their perceived poor treatment by the British government during the dissolution of the Federation.
 Unlike previous Southern Rhodesia dark blue and red ensigns used between 1923 and 1953, this version always had the shield placed directly in the fly without a disc.
 Bruce Berry

-From personal collection:Measuring 1 metre by 2.
+From my personal collection:Measuring 1 metre by 2.
 William Smith seemed to have had a tough time with the Union flags as they tend to have overlarge St. Patrick cross and fimbriation of the St. George's cross...

-Royal Rhodesian Air Force
+The Royal Rhodesian Air Force

 Nyasaland (Malawi)